 In 2022, the increase in the interest rates was principally due to the increased cost of foreign currency-denominated obligations (which, when translated into Turkish Lira terms, increased significantly as a result of the depreciation of the Turkish Lira).
 In 2022, deposit costs (particularly in the second half of the year) increased due to heavier competition among Turkish banks for Turkish Lira deposits as a result of regulatory changes implemented by the Central Bank as part of its Liraisation strategy.
+The increase in interest rates in 2023 was primarily a result of complying with new regulatory measures, implemented by the Central Bank as part of its Liraisation strategy.
 See "- Financial Condition - Liabilities" below.
+See "- Financial Condition - Liabilities" below.

-For additional information with respect to the Bank's interest expense during these years, including with respect to the size of and yield paid on Turkish Lira- and foreign currency-denominated liabilities, see "Selected Statistical and Other Information - Distribution of Assets, Liabilities and Shareholders' Equity; Interest Rates and Interest Differential - Liabilities - Average Interest-Bearing Liabilities" and "- Net Changes in Interest Income and Expense - Volume and Rate Analysis."
+For additional information with respect to the Bank's interest expense during these years, including with respect to the size of and yield paid on Turkish Lira- and foreign currency-denominated liabilities, see "Selected Statistical and Other Information - Distribution of Assets, Liabilities and Shareholders' Equity; Interest Rates and Interest Differential - Liabilities - Average Interest-Bearing Liabilities" and "- Net Changes in Interest Income and Expense - Volume and Rate

+Analysis."
 In addition, certain information on the interest rates paid by the Group on its interest-bearing liabilities can be found in "Selected Statistical and Other Information - Funds Borrowed and Certain Other Liabilities" below.